-In addition to his extensive recording activities, Gustav Leonhardt has done much to promote awareness of performance practice issues in the presentation of early music.
-As professor at the Amsterdam Conservatory since 1954 and as organist at Amsterdam’s Nieuwe Kerk, Leonhardt has made the Netherlands a key centre in the period-instrument movement.
-Indeed, it may be said that Gustav Leonhardt has inspired an entire generation of early music artists, including Bob van Asperen (early keyboards and organ), Barthold Kuijken (transverse flute and recorder), and Anner Bylsma (cello), through his teaching and playing.
+In addition to his extensive recording activities, Gustav Leonhardt did much to promote awareness of performance practice issues in the presentation of early music.
+As professor at the Amsterdam Conservatory since 1954 and as organist at Amsterdam’s Nieuwe Kerk, Leonhardt made the Netherlands a key centre in the period-instrument movement.
+Indeed, it may be said that Gustav Leonhardt inspired an entire generation of early music artists, including Bob van Asperen (early keyboards and organ), Barthold Kuijken (transverse flute and recorder), and Anner Bylsma (cello), through his teaching and playing.

 His early interest in the organ and harpsichord led Leonhardt to study with Eduard Müller at the Schola Cantorum in Basel.
 He also studied musicology in Vienna, where he became professor of harpsichord at the Vienna Academy of Music.
-Leonhardt made his first recordings of Johann Sebastian Bach’s works for harpsichord in the early 1950’s.
+Leonhardt made his first recordings of Johann Sebastian Bach’s works for harpsichord in the early 1950s.
 In 1954 he led the Leonhardt Baroque Ensemble with the great English counter-tenor Alfred Deller in a pioneering recording of two Bach cantatas.
 The Ensemble included his wife Marie Leonhardt and Eduard Melkus (violins), Alice Hoffelner (viola), Nikolaus Harnoncourt (cello), and Michel Piguet (oboe).
-He was awarded the Erasmus Prize in 1980 and received honorary doctorates from universities in Dallas (1982) and Amsterdam (1983), and also from Harvard University (1991).
+He was awarded the Erasmus Prize in 1980 and received honorary doctorates from universities in Dallas (1982) and Amsterdam (1983), and from Harvard University (1991).
 He published an important study of J.S.
-Bach’s The Art of Fugue and is the editor of the first volume of the Sweelinck Edition (Keyboard Works).
+Bach’s The Art of Fugue and was the editor of the first volume of the Sweelinck Edition (Keyboard Works).
 In 1967, Leonhardt played the role of Johann Sebastian Bach in Jean-Marie Straub’s film about the master musician.
-Although Leonhardt has performed and conducted a diversity of music from the Baroque and Classical music era periods, he is particularly known for his recordings with Harnoncourt of Bach’s cantatas spanning twenty years, from 1971 to 1990.
+Although Leonhardt performed and conducted a diversity of music from the Baroque era and Classical periods, he was particularly known for his recordings with Harnoncourt of Bach’s cantatas spanning twenty years, from 1971 to 1990.